afshinShh/ObsNotes/OLD/WEB/vulnerabilities/CORS/concepts.md

 	>`Access-Control-Allow-Origin: <Origin> | *`
 	- → which means that the resource can be accessed by `<origin>`
 	>`Access-Control-Allow-Credentials: true`
-	- -> indicates response can be exposed or not when HTTP request has Cookies
+	- -> indicates response can be exposed or not when HTTP request has credentials (cookies, HTTP authentication, or client-side SSL certificates)
+- some of other better to know hearders:
+	>`Access-Control-Allow-Methods`:
+	- -> Specifies the HTTP methods (GET, POST, etc.) that can be used during the request.
+	>`Access-Control-Allow-Headers`:
+	- -> Indicates which HTTP headers can be used during the actual request.
+	>`Access-Control-Max-Age`:
+	- -> Defines how long the results of a preflight request can be cached.

 - The browsers always put the ==correct origin== in the request by Origin HTTP header, it cannot be spoofed or modified by JavaScript
 # Cross Origin HTTP Requests
 - Browsers only permit to send **simple HTTP requests** on behalf of users -> else: first *Preflight HTTP request*